-We assume we are given $T$ sample pairs $(X, Y)$ and the problem is to identify the set of salient variables, $S$, from these $T$ samples given the knowledge of the observation model $P(Y|X_S,S)$.
-Our analysis aims to establish sufficient conditions on $T$ in order to recover the set $S$ with an arbitrarily small error probability in terms of $K$, $N$, the observation model and other model parameters such as the signal-to-noise ratio.
-In this paper, we limit our analysis to the setting with independent and identically distributed (IID) variables for simplicity.
+We assume we are given $T$ sample pairs $(X, Y)$ denoted as $(\X, \Y)$ and the problem is to identify the set of salient variables, $S$, from these $T$ samples given the knowledge of the observation model $P(Y|X_S,\bS,S)$ and $p(\bS)$.
+Our analysis aims to establish necessary and sufficient conditions on $T$ in order to recover the set $S$ with an arbitrarily small error probability in terms of $K$, $N$, the observation model and other model parameters such as the signal-to-noise ratio.
+We consider the average error probability, where the average is over the random $S$, $\bS$, $\X$ and $\Y$.
+In this paper, we limit our analysis to the setting with IID variables $X$ for simplicity.
 It turns out that our methods can be extended to the dependent case at the cost of additional terms in our derived formulas that compensate for dependencies between the variables.
 Some results derived for the former setting were presented in \cite{ssp} and more recently in \cite{aistats}.

 The analysis of the sample complexity is performed by posing this identification problem as an equivalent channel coding problem, as illustrated in Figure \ref{fig:channel_model}.
-The salient set $S$ corresponds to the message transmitted through a channel.
-The set $S$ is encoded by $X_S^T$ of length $T$, which is the collection of codewords $X_n^T$ for $n \in S$, from a codebook $X^T$.
-The coded message $X_S^T$ is transmitted through a channel $P(Y|X_S,S)$ with output $Y^T$.
-As in channel coding, our aim is to identify which message $S$ was transmitted given the channel output $Y^T$ and the codebook $X^T$.

 The sufficiency and necessity results we present in this paper are analogous to the channel coding theorem for memoryless channels \cite{coverbook}.
-Before we present exact statements of our results, it is useful to mention that these results are roughly of the form
+Before we present exact statements of our results, it is useful to mention that these results are of the form